 Scheduling routine preventive care is essential to staying healthy.
 It can also help your doctors detect and treat health problems early.

 Certain routine preventive care services are covered with no out-of-pocket costs in many Blue Cross and Blue Shield of North Carolina (Blue Cross NC) plans.
-If you’re not sure if you are eligible for these 100% covered benefits, call the customer service number on the back of your Identification Card or look in your benefits booklet.
+If you’re not sure if you are eligible for these 100% covered benefits, call the customer service number on the back of your member ID card or look in your benefits booklet.
 As you schedule a yearly visit to the doctor’s office, here are three easy things to remember in order to avoid a surprise bill.

 Certain screenings and tests like mammograms, colorectal screenings, cervical cancer screenings, well-baby and well-child visits, counseling, and some immunizations are all covered at 100%.
 A full list of the covered services for eligible members can be found here.
 When making your appointment and when you are at the doctor’s office, say that you want federally designated preventive services that are covered at 100%.
 You can, of course, get other services.
 But it’s important to know that some procedures and tests are not covered at 100%.
 These include urinalysis, vitamin D tests, and hormone tests among others.
 For a complete list of covered preventive care services, please visit here.

 Often when the doctor is done with your physical, he or she will ask if you have any more questions.
 Or, perhaps you remember that nagging shoulder pain you’ve been having.
 Once the conversation turns away from preventive care, you’re in a different type of visit – and that can include out-of-pocket expenses.
 Doctors are required to code all the services they provide.
 Since your shoulder pain is not covered as preventive care, they will not code it as such.
 Because of that, you will likely have out-of-pocket costs for any advice or care beyond what is covered as preventive care, unless you have met your out-of-pocket maximum.